iegomez/mosquitto-go-auth/README.md

 ```

 The SQL query for checking ACLs is optional, but if it is specified, the
-`mysql` back-end can try to limit access to particular topics or topic branches
+`postgres` backend can try to limit access to particular topics or topic branches
 depending on the value of a database table.
 The query MAY return zero or more
 rows for a particular user, each returning EXACTLY one column containing a
 topic (wildcards are supported).
 A single `'$1`' in the query string is